aelkouhen/aelkouhen.github.io/_posts/cockroachdb-integrations/dbos-cockroachdb.md

 <img src="/assets/bench/dbos-cockroachdb/dbos-bench-linear-vs-ceiling.png" alt="CockroachDB linear scale-out: 117 wf/s measured on 3 nodes, projects linearly with additional nodes" style="width:100%;margin:1.5rem 0;">
 {: .mx-auto.d-block :}
-**Measured baseline: 117 wf/s on 3 nodes.
+**Measured baseline: 117 wf/s on 3 nodes across multiple AZs (zone-redundant).
 Each node adds ~39 wf/s.
 PostgreSQL's WAL is a single-node write path — it cannot be distributed across additional instances.**{:style="display:block; margin-left:auto; margin-right:auto; text-align: center"}

 PostgreSQL's **Write-Ahead Log serialises every write through a single flush path**.
 Once that path is saturated, no additional hardware increases write throughput — you can scale reads with replicas, but writes are bounded by one node forever.
 CockroachDB replaces the single WAL with a **distributed Raft log**: each node flushes its own log, and writes are spread across the cluster.
 The throughput ceiling rises with every node you add.